sawyersteven/CherrypyScheduler/README.md

 Open `localhost:8080` in your browser and you'll see the counter increase every 30 seconds.

 Many more methods are available for interacting with the scheduler and scheduled tasks.
-See the wiki ## TODO LINK ## for more information.
+See the [wiki](https://github.com/sawyersteven/CherrypyScheduler/wiki) for more information.

 ### How it Works